King's Lynn Academy: Curriculum Entitlement

 Under the intense scrutiny of the EMC, the school examined all its practices and evolved a new philosophy and from that built up a new spiral syllabus.
 Lesson presentation followed a standard format and pattern, and by 2018 had convinced Ofsted that the new structures were in place, though a couple of subjects needed extra help.

-By 2021 the curriculum provides every single KLA pupil with the knowledge, skills, confidence and cultural capital that be a foundation for their future.
-It provides the qualification levels needed to continue in education or training.
-It supports the pupils’ broader experience, in education and the community.

 Virtually all maintained schools and academies follow the National Curriculum, and are inspected by Ofsted on how well they succeed in delivering a 'broad and balanced curriculum'.
 The school has to decide whether Key Stage 3 contains years 7, 8 and 9- or whether year 9 should be in Key Stage 4 and the students just study subjects that will be examined by the GCSE exams at 16.
 The IEC decided that a three year Key Stage 3 was appropriate for this community.

 Key Stage 3

 In Years 7, 8, and 9 almost all pupils are expected to study the core academic subjects for all five years.
 They are supported by low-stakes formative testing.